-- 1) What is the acronym to use for the procedure when discovering a fire? - 2) What is one of the most important aspects of shop safety? - 3) What machine or tool safety feature protects against direct contact with moving parts? - 4) True/False Safety Glasses should be worn in the shop even if you are near or just watching someone work on a machine or with tools. - 5) True/False Gloves should always be worn when working with material in the shop. - 6) \\\\\\ is the practice of minimizing your exposure to hazardous substances and preventing the spread of germs and disease. - 7) What are the 5 Classes on fire extinguishers and what types of fires are each rated for? - 8) What is the acronym Team 48 uses to identify the 4 main acceptable colors of safety glasses and what colors do they represent? - 9) What 2 features must prescription eyeglasses have in order to be recognized by FIRST as legal safety glasses? - 10) What does PPE stand for and give 5 examples. - 11) What is one of the easiest and most effective hygiene practices? - 12) What are the E-stop buttons in the shops used for and how many are there total? - 13) What is the difference between a dust mask and a respirator? - 14) True/False Wireless earbuds/headphones are an acceptable substitute for earplugs/earmuffs because the wires cannot get caught in machines or power tools. - 15) True/False Locked-out or tagged-out equipment can be used with the tag on as long as you know for sure that the equipment has already been repaired. - 16) True/False When using cutting tools, always cut toward your body to prevent the tool from slipping and causing harm to any nearby team members. - 17) How long should a worker make sure all surfaces of their hands are lathered and scrubbed? - 18) What is the safe decibel level limit you can have, over an 8 hour period, without using hearing protection? - 19) True/False Colors such as Purple, Orange or Green colored safety glasses are okay to wear, as long as the lenses are light enough to see the person's eyes. - 20) What does NRR stand for and what is the NRR for properly fitting earplugs?
+- 1) What is the acronym used for the procedure when discovering a fire? - 2) What is one of the most important aspects of shop safety? - 3) What machine or tool safety feature protects against direct contact with moving parts? - 4) True/False Safety Glasses should be worn in the shop even if you are near or just watching someone work on a machine or with tools. - 5) True/False Gloves should always be worn when working with material in the shop. - 6) is the practice of minimizing your exposure to hazardous substances and preventing the spread of germs and disease. - 7) What are the 5 Classes of fire extinguishers and what types of fires are each rated for? - 8) What is the acronym Team 48 uses to identify FIRST's 4 main acceptable colors of safety glasses and what colors do they represent? - 9) What 2 features must prescription eyeglasses have in order to be recognized by FIRST as legal safety glasses? - 10) What does PPE stand for and give 5 examples. - 11) What is one of the easiest and most effective hygiene practices? - 12) What are the E-stop buttons in the shops used for and how many are there, total? - 13) What is the difference between a dust mask and a respirator? - 14) True/False Wireless earbuds/headphones are an acceptable substitute for earplugs/earmuffs because the wires cannot get caught in machines or power tools. - 15) True/False Locked-out or tagged-out equipment can be used with the tag on, as long as you know for sure that the equipment has already been repaired. - 16) True/False When using cutting tools, always cut toward your body to prevent the tool from slipping and causing harm to any nearby team members. - 17) How long should a worker make sure all surfaces of their hands are lathered and scrubbed? - 18) What is the safe decibel level limit you can have, over an 8 hour period, without using hearing protection? - 19) True/False Colors such as Purple, Orange or Green colored safety glasses are okay to wear, as long as they are light enough to see the person's eyes. - 20) What are pinch points?